Table-R1: Region-based Reinforcement Learning for Table Understanding: Introduction

-\item Our experimental results show that the \ourmethod{} framework delivers significant improvements in performance and generalization across various benchmarks, achieving an average performance gain of 14.36 points while reducing token consumption by 67.5\%.
+\item Our experimental results show that the \ourmethod{} framework delivers significant improvements in performance and generalization across various benchmarks, achieving an average performance gain of 14.36 points while reducing the reasoning tokens by 67.5\%.
 Furthermore, we introduce the TableInstruct-RE dataset, which enhances Chain-of-Thought (CoT) reasoning with explicit table region annotations derived from TableInstruct. \end{enumerate}